Category Archives: Shooting Sports

 1. Subscribe to my travel channel on YouTube: Moondog Go

-2. Post a reply comment in my newest video on YouTube “I want to win the contest”.
+3. Post a reply comment in my newest YouTube video: “I want to win the contest”.

-BONUS ENTRY: Make a donation (any amount) to the St. Anne High School DC Trip Fundraiser and upload a screen shot of your donation confirmation email.
+BONUS ENTRY: Donate to the St. Anne School DC Trip Fundraiser and upload a screenshot of your donation confirmation email.

 SUBMIT ENTRY

-This prize supplied by Discovery Optics and is awarded at their sole discretion and direction.
+This prize supplied by EZShoot and is awarded at their sole discretion and direction.

 RULES